AllAboutEE/Infrared-Shield-Library-for-Arduino/README.md

 This raw code needs some cleaning however:

-1. Copy and past the code into a text editor like notepad
+1. Copy and paste the code into a text editor like notepad
 2. Delete the first element, in this case "-16246"
 3. Remove the negative signs e.g. -550 will become 550, -600 will become 600

-The raw code should now look like this(for the example above):
+The raw code should now look like this for the example above:

     Raw (68):  8950 4500 600 550 550 600 500 600 550 550 600 550 550 550 550 600 550 550 550 1700 550 1650 600 1700 550 1700 550 1650 600 1700 550 1650 600 1650 600 550 600 1650 600 1650 550 600 550 550 600 550 550 550 550 600 550 1650 600 550 550 600 500 1700 600 1650 600 1650 550 1700 600 1650 600

+Each element respresents a high or low pulse in micro-seconds.
+The code starts with a high pulse then alternates to low, then high again and so on.
 It is ready to be used, continue reading below.

 ## How To Send IR Signals